yene/siemens-td-3511/README.md

 # Siemens TD-3511 Reader

 Reading the energy consumption from the TD-3511 over infrared.
+The meter speaks IEC 62056-21.

 ![image](material/td-3511.jpg)